-Prerequisite: Marketing Education I
+Prerequisite: Intro to Marketing Education I

-This course is recommended for students who are considering majoring in Business in college.
+This second year course is recommended for students who are considering majoring in Business in college.
 This course will prepare students for college level business curricula and introduce students to marketing related careers.
-Course elements include advanced marketing concepts, entrepreneurship, international marketing, management training, computer training (Excel spreadsheet, PowerPoint presentations, and Internet marketing), business law, and team training.
-Students will learn team related skills and business ethics as well as develop personal survival skills.
+Course elements include advanced marketing concepts, marketing research, branding, business to business, E-marketing and international marketing.
+Students will also learn team and collaboration skills, advanced computer skills and presentation skills.
+Students will have the unique opportunity to interact with business community members as they complete projects.
+Students enrolled in this class are eligible and encouraged to become members of DECA.